TimoLin/precursorHDF5/README.md

 This boundary condition is adapted from [timevaryingmappedhdf5fixedvalue](https://gitlab.com/chalmers-marine-technology/timevaryingmappedhdf5fixedvalue).

-This modification makes the boundary condition read all the data from a single file, in HDF5 format.
+This modification makes the boundary condition read all the data from a single file, in HDF5 format.More about this file format can be found [at the official web-site](https://www.hdfgroup.org/HDF5/).

-More about this file format can be found [at the official web-site](https://www.hdfgroup.org/HDF5/).
+A recycling usage of the precursor's library is introduced.
+This can be triggered using `recycling   true;` in the bc file.

 ## Prerequisite
 ### HDF5 library